dotnet/AspNetCore.Docs/aspnetcore/client-side/less-sass-fa.md

 ## Less or Sass?

 There is still no consensus as to whether it's generally better to use Less or Sass (or even whether to prefer the original Sass or the newer SCSS syntax within Sass).
-A recent poll conducted on twitter of mostly ASP.NET developers found that the majority preferred to use Less, by about a 2-to-1 margin.
 Probably the most important decision is to **use one of these tools**, as opposed to just hand-coding your CSS files.
 Once you've made that decision, both Less and Sass are good choices.

 ## Font Awesome

-In addition to CSS pre-compilers, another great resource for styling modern web applications is Font Awesome.
+In addition to CSS preprocessors, another great resource for styling modern web applications is Font Awesome.
 Font Awesome is a toolkit that provides over 500 scalable vector icons that can be freely used in your web applications.
-It was originally designed to work with Bootstrap, but has no dependency on that framework, or on any JavaScript libraries.
+It was originally designed to work with Bootstrap, but it has no dependency on that framework or on any JavaScript libraries.

 The easiest way to get started with Font Awesome is to add a reference to it, using its public content delivery network (CDN) location: